-Goal 6 Monitor and improve mobility servi ice quality and serv ice standards.
-Objective 6.1 Develop ongoing process es to measure and monitor service quality.
+Goal 6 Monitor and improve mobility servi ce quality and serv ice standards.
+Objective 6.1 Develop ongoing process es to measure and i monitor service quality.
 Initiative 6.1.1 Use a Route Monitoring System to examine fixed-route services on an annual basis and make revisions to low- performing services as needed, including transitioning to mobility on demand solutions where and when warranted.
-Ongoing Routes are monitored regularly and updated as needed when route performance is not meeting desired standards.
+Ongoing Routes are monitored monthly at a minimum and updated as needed when route performance is not meeting desired standards.
 CAT previously conducted a Comprehensive Operations Analysis (COA) to examine existing service and are acting on the recommended improvements moving forward.
 Annual review of route performance and compare to the established level of service.
 Initiative 6.1.2 Conduct a survey at least every two years to obtain passenger information including user demographics, travel behavior characteristics, transfer activity, and user satisfaction.
 2022, 2024, 2026 Surveys are developed and distributed or advertised as necessary.
 Surveys have been created to pull a variety of information from transit users.
+CAT conducted a survey throughout 2022 utilizing QR codes affixed on the interior of buses, collecting valuable information.
+CAT is developing another survey for 2023.
 Conduct passenger survey every two years.
 Initiative 6.1.3 Maintain an ongoing public involvement process to solicit and assess input through online reviews, calls/comments cards, discussion groups, surveys, and CAT booths at community events.
 Ongoing CAT seizes every opportunity to solicit information from the public at events.
 In addition, CAT conducts frequent surveys to evaluate the service provided as well as soliciting suggestions/feedback.
 Provide comment cards at all events.
 Maintain website to allow for comments and suggests to be submitted.